ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ##### DNS Split horizon

-In case of using [[DNS#Split Horizon architecture|DNS split horizon architecture]], where a internal private DNS server is used, cert-manager need to be re-configured so internal DNS server is not used during DNS01 challenge process.
+In case of using DNS split horizon architecture, where an internal private DNS server is used, cert-manager has to be configured so internal DNS server is not used during DNS01 challenge process.
+See further details about DNS split horizon in ["Pi Cluster - DNS Homelab Architecture](/docs/dns/).

 -   Step 1: Create `cert-manager-values.yaml` file